-Students with questions about medical or religious exemptions to certain vaccines should contact Student Health Services at shs@med.cornell.edu for guidance.
+Students with questions about medical or religious exemptions to certain vaccines should contact Student Health Services at <a href="mailto:should-contact-s

 Influenza: All students with patient contact are required to receive a flu vaccination when it is available and if there is no medical contraindication.
 All other students are strongly advised to be immunized against influenza.
 It is provided free of charge during the fall and early winter (assuming supplies are adequate).